aksulightning/do-upgrade-all/README.md

-Debian or Ubuntu: Flatpak, snap and apt required.
+Debian or Ubuntu: Flatpak, snap and apt are required.

 How to download and install (copy & paste to terminal):